cmap/cmap-sig-tools/documentation/docs/command-reference/sig_marker_tool.md

 Note data is assumed to be in log2 scale.
 For data in natural scale set the --islog2 flag to transform the data before computing the scores.

-Examples:
+## Examples

-% Run marker selection on the expression datatset EXP_FILE for the classes specified in CLASS_FILE
+- Run marker selection on the expression datatset EXP_FILE for the classes specified in CLASS_FILE

 sig_marker_tool('--ds', EXP_FILE, '--phenotype', CLASS_FILE)